Twelve months on: the HR graduate making an impact

-Isla was filmed at Graduation 2019, she talks about her time studying Human Resource Management BA (Hons) and gaining a place on a graduate scheme with Diageo.
+Isla was filmed a year ago at gradation.
+Listen to her talk about her course and gaining a place on a graduate scheme with Diageo.

 Here at LJMU, we like to stay in touch with our talented alumni.
 We don’t see graduation as the end of the journey but rather as a new beginning.
 That’s why we make it our business to keep up to date with what our graduates get up to, long after they’ve thrown their caps into the air.